flbu90/realtime_object_segmentation/README.md

 # realtime_object_segmentation
 Realtime Object segmentation using a Intel Realsense Depth Camera

 Project to run a realtime 3D object segmentation using a Intel Realsense Depth Camera.
-This Project is completely beta.
+This Project is completely early stage.

 To Fix:
 Segmentation only works when the live-stream is interrupted.